CyanideCentral/SGLA/README.md

 ## Prerequisites

-Install dependencies by `conda create --name <env> --file requirements.txt -c pytorch`
+Install dependencies by `conda create --name <env> --file requirements.txt -c pytorch`.

-Unzip the content of "data/data.zip" into "data" folder to use datasets except MAGENG,MAGPHY.
+Unzip the content of "data.zip" into "data" folder by `unzip data.zip` to use datasets except MAGENG & MAGPHY.

-Please download complete used datasets in **url**
+Please download complete used datasets including MAGENG & MAGPHY in **url**.

 ## Usage

 **11 available datasets as follows**:

-6 muliplex datasets: ACM,DBLP,IMDB,Yelp,Freebase,RM
+6 muliplex datasets: ACM, DBLP, IMDB, Yelp, Freebase, RM.

-3 graph datasets with mulipile features: Amazon-photos,Amazon-computers,MAGENG,MAGPHY.
+5 graph datasets with mulipile features: Query, Amazon-photos, Amazon-computers, MAGENG, MAGPHY.

 **2 Spectrum-guided functions for multi-view graph learning**:

 SMGF-LA directly optimizes the objective with a derivative-free iterative method.

 SMGF-PI finds a surrogate objective via quadratic regression for efficient optimization.

 Please choose the one you want to use.